 Advantages of self-developed kernel drivers:

-- ✅ Excellent stability — handles large file transfers and sleep/wake cycles reliably
+- ✅ Excellent stability: Large continuous file transfers and sleep/wake cycles perform well, validated by real‑world user scenarios.

-2. Repackaged / lightly modified drivers (Not recommended)
+2. NTFS for Mac using repackaged / lightly modified drivers (Not recommended)

 Timeframe: Introduced in 2024

-- ✅ Plug-and-play — no need to disable SIP or manually approve extensions
+- ✅ Install and use immediately: No need to disable SIP, enter recovery mode, or manually approve extensions.

 Related guide: How to write to NTFS drives on a Mac without enabling kernel extensions